Messaging elements are the pieces of information used in sending Messaging and to light up Messaging Buttons.

 Click Add, or double click on a messaging element to edit.

 Select the messaging element criteria, then click OK to save.

 Once elements are set up, set up the messaging buttons on each workstation (in each operatory).
 Some may apply to all workstation, others will apply to specific workstations.

 Example of a Doctor element: This element has a sound and a color, but no light row.
 Thus it may determine the color of a light button, but does not cause a button to light up.

 Example of an Op 1 element: This element has a sound and a light row, but no color.
 Thus, this element will light up row 3, but use the color of another messaging element.

-- Windows Recorder: Record sounds on any Windows operating system except Windows 10 with this button.
-A sound bar shows that the mic is picking up sounds.
+Windows Recorder: Record sounds on any Windows operating system except Windows 10 with this button.
+A sound bar shows that the microphone is picking up sounds.

 Recording Your Own Sound: You can choose to use Windows Recorder or Record New.
 These two buttons function the same.
 Windows Recorder is not compatible with Windows 10.